-The Part-time, Seasonal, and Temporary Employees Retirement Program (PST Program) is a mandatory retirement savings program created by federal law for State employees and California State University employees who aren't covered by a retirement system or Social Security.
+The Part-time, Seasonal, and Temporary Employees Retirement Program (PST Program) is a mandatory retirement savings program created by federal law for State employees and California State University employees who are not covered by a retirement system or Social Security.
 Savings Plus administers the PST Program in accordance with the Internal Revenue Code Section 457 Deferred Compensation Plan (DCP).

 Employees in the PST Program are not covered by Social Security and are excluded from a pension through the California Public Employees' Retirement System (CalPERS), Legislators' Retirement System (LRS), Judges' Retirement System (JRS) and California State Teachers' Retirement System (CalSTRS) based upon their length of employment or time base.